Best Sortly Alternatives for 2026

 Best for: Organizations that want to upgrade from QR-only scanning to RFID without building enterprise infrastructure.

 itemit bridges the gap between basic QR scanning (like Sortly) and full RFID infrastructure (like warehouse management systems).
-You can start with QR code labels and add RFID tags later as your needs grow, using the same platform.
+You can start with QR code labels and add RFID tags later, on the same platform.

 What You Get